3 steps to make sure your chatbot Is GDPR compliant

 In what way do chatbots fall under GDPR?
 What kind of data is protected?
 And what measures need to be taken to make sure your chatbot is GDPR compliant?
-Read on to get these questions answered and join us for a deep dive into the exciting world of data privacy.

 What is GDPR?